How to Use Built Machine Learning Models for Property Prediction and Verification of Unseen Molecules

 Find Model

-Next, add in the small molecule dataset whose property needs to be predicted.
+Next, add the small molecule dataset with a property to be predicted.

 Note

 Sometimes the model is sent to the wrong input (small molecule) instead of the Tensorflow model input.
-Make sure you have model #29 from analyze page in the Tensorflow model input and a dataset of small molecules in the first input.
+Make sure you have model ID 29 from the Analyze page in the TensorFlow model input and a dataset of small molecules in the first input.

 Find Model